What are the five types of homonym in English?

 – Explore the five types of homonym: capitonym, heteronym, homograph, homophone and polyseme

 – Include examples and features of each homonym type to help guide the reader to successful identification

 When it comes to the exploration of word meaning in English, there are many terms that describe the various patterns found in the language.
 While you may be familiar with the labels antonym and synonym for example, most students tend to find terms like ‘homonym’, ‘homograph’ and ‘polyseme’ much less recognisable.
 Yet having an understanding of the patterns these terms describe, and therefore of how words may come to share identical meanings, spelling or pronunciation, can help students considerably when learning new vocabulary.

-In this short two-lesson course on homonyms and polysemes, we focus first on the five types of homonym and how to identify them.
-Then in Lesson 2, we explore how homonymy and polysemy are different, how they share similar qualities, and whether a polyseme is in fact a type of homonym.
-After reading through these lessons and studying our examples, consider unlocking and completing our Lesson 1-2 Worksheets to check your comprehension and improve your English proficiency.
+In this short two-chapter reader on homonyms and polysemes, we focus first on the five types of homonym and how to identify them.
+Then in Chapter 2, we explore how homonymy and polysemy are different, how they share similar qualities, and whether a polyseme is in fact a type of homonym.
+After reading through these chapters and studying our examples, consider unlocking and completing our Chapter 1-2 Worksheets to check your comprehension and improve your English proficiency.

 What is a homonym?

 The broad definition of homonym used in this short reader is “any word which shares identical spelling or pronunciation with another word”.
 As can be seen in the tables below, each of the two word pairs are homonyms of each other because of their shared written or spoken forms:

 However, some grammarians argue that true homonyms are “solely those words which share both their spelling and their pronunciation”.
 Under this definition, only the words ‘rose’ and ‘rose’ in our examples could be considered homonymous.